ExploracuriousAlex/yapytr/README.md

 ## Authentication

-There are two authentication methods:

-- Web login (default)
-- App login

-Web login is the newer method that uses the same login method as [app.traderepublic.com](https://app.traderepublic.com/), meaning you receive a token in the TradeRepublic app or via SMS.
+Pytr uses the same login method as [app.traderepublic.com](https://app.traderepublic.com/), meaning you receive a token in the TradeRepublic app or via SMS.

-App login is the older method that uses the same login method as the TradeRepublic app.
-First you need to perform a device reset - a private key will be generated that pins your "device".
-The private key is saved to your keyfile.
-This procedure will log you out from your mobile device.

 ```sh
 $ pytr login